Learn Java Easy. Chapter 8 Exercises

 }

 Exercise 7.
-Count how many occupied neighboring cells the cell [2][2] has in the matrix from exercise 2.
+Count how many occupied neighboring cells the cell [2][2] has in the array from exercise number 2.

 Solution: